defgsus/nn-experiments/docs/posts/2025/2025-07-27-clipig-tilesets.md

 ![rpg tileset from template ec 16x16px 7x7map](assets/2025-07-27-clipig-tilesets/rpg-tileset-from-template-ec-16x16px-7x7map.png)

 And to gain further control over the image generation, one can use a soft or hard mask to apply different prompts at the inside and outside of the tiling.
+(The masking is described in more detail [here](https://github.com/BorisTheBrave/resynth-tiles/issues/3#issuecomment-3317364256))

 In this case "desert wasteland" and "top-down view of an ancient castle":